Workstream-App/extension-graphql/README.md

     },

     // [required] after data is loaded from the server,
-    // Doest this data have a ydoc (there is an option to import if needed)
+    // Does this data have a ydoc (there is an option to import if needed)
     hasYdocState: (graphQlResp) => {
       return (
         graphQlResp.entity1.ydoc &&